rodrigoalexandre/sam-eeg-stress-convneuralnetwork/README.md

 # sam-stress-convneuralnetwork-keras

 <div align="justify">
-Project developed for the study presented in the article "A Convolutional Neural Network model to detect stress levels in electroencefalogram signals".
+Project developed for the study presented in the article "A Convolutional Neural Network model to detect stress levels in electroencephalogram signals".
 <br><br>
 This study proposes a Convolutional Neural Network (CNN) model for classifying stress levels using electroencephalogram data.
 The model was trained on data from the SAM 40 Dataset.
 This dataset has records of brain activity of 40 individuals who were monitored while performing certain stress-inducing activities.
 The CNN model achieved an accuracy rate of 98.95% in predictions.
 <br><br>